bshevchenko/updev/README.md

 ## Features

-✅ Users can connect with both their polygon mumbai wallet and their UPwallet extension and once connected they can deploy their UPwallet onto polygon mumbai AT THE SAME ADDRESS using LSP23/24🔥
+✅ Users can connect with both their polygon mumbai wallet and their UPwallet extension and once connected they can deploy their UPwallet onto polygon mumbai🔥

 ✅ Users can connect various web2/web3 accounts related to their developer activities to generate ownership-proofs which exist on-chain to verify they own their accounts using this [chainlink function]()